01-edu/public/subjects/swaplast/README.md

 ### Instructions

- Write a function that takes as an argument a slice of integers and return another slice of integers with the two last elements swapped.
+ Write a function that takes as an argument a slice of integers and return another slice of integers with the last two elements swapped.

-- If the slice contains less than two elements return the same slice.
+> If the slice contains less than two elements return the same slice.

 ### Expected function